idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalFunctionSolidProperties.md

 thermal properties for an arbitrary solid as a function of temperature.
 Parsed function inputs are provided for density, thermal conductivity, and specific heat by parameterizing the time variable `t` as temperature.
-This material can also be used to specify constant properties by excluding any dependence on temperature.
+This userobject can also be used to specify constant properties by excluding any dependence on temperature.

 ## Range of Validity

-The range of validity of this material depends on the correlations provided by the user.
-Note that arbitrary units can be specified with this material.
+The range of validity of this userobject depends on the correlations provided by the user.
+Note that arbitrary units can be specified with this userobject.

 ## Example Input File Syntax